 Even more Dublin City women in business owners we want to shout out to include:

-- Catherine O’Riordan – So Fine Art, Powerscourt Townhouse
+- Catherine O’Riordan – SO Fine Art Editions, Powerscourt Townhouse

 - Alison O’Reilly – Adore Hair and Beauty, Capel Street

 - Helen Lambe – Dublin Wellness Centre, South William Street

 - Anne Lynott, Jennie Flynn & Barbara Nolan – Designist, South Great George’s Street

 - Geraldine Byrne – Charles Byrne Musik Instrumente, Stephen Street Lower